 email@example.com | 770-335-5982

 Brad Wheeler began his term on the Board of Education in January, 2013.
 This is the second term he has served as Board Vice-Chair.
 Brad grew up in upstate New York and attended Mount Markham Central School.
 He obtained a Bachelor’s degree from Berry College in Health and Physical Education and followed with a Master’s degree from Jacksonville State University in School Administration.
 His career in education covers over thirty-plus years.
 Twenty-five of those were spent as a teacher and coach.
 Brad spent nine years in administration at McEachern High School, and seventeen years at Pebblebrook High School.
 Prior to that, Brad worked in Cherokee County and Paulding County School Systems.
-Brad and his wife Kathy have two children, Zach, a Hillgrove graduate, and Seth, currently a sophomore at Hillgrove High School.
+Brad and his wife Kathy have two children, Zach, a Hillgrove graduate, and Seth, currently a junior at Hillgrove High School.

 ©2015 Cobb County School District.
 All Rights Reserved.

 514 Glover Street | Marietta, Ga.
 30060 | (770) 426-3300